We are all in this together

 Participating in Lupus Research

 We are currently recruiting participants for several research studies.
 With the help of research projects like these, more people with lupus are able to live healthier and more active lives.
 Doctors are able to diagnose lupus earlier and use more effective therapies to treat patients.
 Because of the generosity of research participants, we are learning more about this disease everyday.
 Every person counts.

 The Chicago Lupus Database was established in 1991 as a registry for people with lupus who are interested in research participation.

-GENETICS and Lupus
+GENETICS and Lupus (currently not recruiting)

 Through a partnership with the University of Alabama and lupus centers around the world, we are currently engaged in research to examine genetic and environmental risk factors for organ damage in people with lupus.
 We are now recruiting Caucasian, African-American, and Hispanic men and women at least 19 years of age for this study.
 Study participation involves three annual visits that include a blood draw, urinalysis, and physical exam.

 The purpose of this study is to develop a registry or database of information on a large number of newly diagnosed SLE patients who are followed by the 30 SLICC members over time.
 This registry will provide the long term follow-up of a large diverse population of patients using standard methodologies.
 This will allow researchers to determine the prevalence and nature of early atherosclerotic coronary artery disease in SLE and to identify associated risk factors.